Pence praises China tariffs during stop in New Hampshire - Philly

 Pence has made numerous trips across the country to tout the bill, the only major legislative achievement to date by the White House and congressional Republicans.

-He also praised the massive $1.3 trillion spending bill approved by the House and Senate on Thursday which is intended to fund the federal government through the end of September.
+He also praised the massive $1.3 trillion spending bill approved by the House on Thursday which is intended to fund the federal government through the end of September.
+Action on it has stalled in the Senate.

 The measure increase military spending and Pence said the bill would make "the largest investment in national defense since the days of Ronald Reagan."